 There are three steps to becoming a contributor

-It is possible to set up a Raspberry Pi as an ElectroSense sensor.
+Alternatively, it is possible to set up a Raspberry Pi as an ElectroSense sensor.
 Therefore, you need

-$ wget http://repository.electrosense.org/images/electrosense_latest.img.bz2
+$ wget http://repository.electrosense.org/images/electrosense_latest.img.gz

 $ sudo dd if=electrosense_latest.img of=/dev/mmcblk0 bs=4M(/dev/mmcblk0 may be different on your computer.
 It is the device node of your SD card reader)